jofowood/art/README.md

 Generate static HTML catalogs from SeaTable database views with images and metadata.

+This also runs automatically every Monday at noon PST.

 ## Features

 - Downloads images from SeaTable and stores them locally